 - Scene Safety, Observe body substance isolation (BSI) precautions. - Identify the number of patients; perform Triage if necessary.
-See Triage Protocol. - Consider the need for additional resources. - Manage cervical spine as needed. - Complete patient assessment: Level of consciousness (AVPU, Determine GCS). - Assess and manage the airway. - Assess breathing rate, rhythm, quality and oxygenation. - Assess and manage circulation. - Obtain vital signs.
+See Triage Protocol. - Consider the need for additional resources. - Manage cervical spine as needed. - Complete patient assessment: Level of consciousness (AVPU, Determine GCS). - Assess and manage the airway. - Assess breathing rate, rhythm, quality, and oxygenation. - Assess and manage circulation. - Obtain manual initial vital signs prior to using any approved medical grade monitoring equipment.
 Monitor Blood Glucose as appropriate. - Obtain SAMPLE history and OPQRST history if patient can speak (Onset, Provocation/Palliation, Quality, Rate, Severity, Time) - Assess pertinent body systems as appropriate. - Assess and record pain severity, if applicable. - Assign treatment priority and make a transport decision. - For transport consider closest appropriate medical facility, keeping in mind patient (family) requests and diversion status. - Victims of sexual assault should be transported to a facility staffed with a Sexual Assault Nurse Examiner (SANE) / Forensic Nurse Examiner (FNE).
-If patient has significant trauma transport to appropriate trauma facility. - On scene direction of medical care is provided by the on-duty Delaware EMS provider with the highest level of licensure and/or certification.
-Rescue operations and control of the scene remains under the direction of the Fire Officer in Charge.

-- Contact Medical Control as needed.

-- Monitor and reassess as appropriate.

-- Responsibility of care does not end until transfer of care of the patient to an appropriately trained health care provider is completed.
+If patient has significant trauma transport to appropriate trauma facility.

+- On scene direction of medical care is provided by the on-duty Delaware EMS provider with the highest level of licensure and/or certification.
+Rescue operations and control of the scene remains under the direction of the Fire Officer in Charge. - Contact Medical Control as needed. - Monitor and reassess as appropriate. - Responsibility of care does not end until transfer of care of the patient to an appropriately trained health care provider is completed.